What is a patent examiner?

 If you have musculoskeletal or visual vulnerabilities, you can reach out to the contact officer for more details, including the availability of reasonable adjustments.
 Their name and contact details will be provided on the role advertisement.

-After you've accepted an employment offer from us, we'll provide detailed training to help support you in your new role.
+After you've accepted an employment offer from us, we'll provide detailed training to help you apply the legal requirements and concepts applicable to your role.

-The initial full-time training course is competency based, which includes formal and on-the-job training.
+The initial full-time training course (pro-rated for part-time employees) is competency based, which includes formal and on-the-job training.
 It includes:

 - Basic procedures in: